Gu Kaizhi: The Admonitions of the Instructress to the Court Ladies (女史箴圖)

 This painting, dated between the 6th and 8th century AD—probably an early Tang dynasty copy—illustrates nine stories from a political satire about Empress Jia Nanfeng written by Zhang Hua (ca. 232–302).
 Beginning in the eighth century, many collectors and emperors left seals, poems, and comments on the scroll.
 The Admonitions scroll was stored in the emperor's treasure until it was looted by the British army in the Boxer Uprising in 1900.
 Now it is in the British Museum collection, missing the first three scenes.
 There is another surviving copy of this painting, made during the Song dynasty and is now held in the Palace Museum in Beijing.
 The Song version is complete in twelve scenes.

 The painting is on silk and is a polychrome.
 "The figures, whose countenances are at once solemn and tranquil, are described with a thin, unmodulated brush-line....
 The brush-mode...has been described as 'spring silkworms spitting silk'".

 Nymph of the Luo River (洛神賦)

 Nymph of the Luo River is a painting by Gu which illustrates a poem written by Cao Zhi (192–232).
-It survives in three copies dating to the Song dynasty.
-One copy is now held in the Palace Museum in Beijing, and another one is now at the Freer Gallery in Washington, D.C.
-The third was brought to Manchuria by the last emperor Pu Yi (1906–1967) while he was the puppet emperor of Manchukuo under Japanese rule.
+It survives in five copies dating to the Song and Ming dynasties.
+One copy is now held in the Palace Museum in Beijing, one copy in the National Palace Museum in Taipei and another one is now at the Freer Gallery in Washington, D.C.
+The third was brought to Manchuria by the last emperor Puyi (1906–1967) while he was the puppet emperor of Manchukuo under Japanese rule.
 When the Japanese surrendered in 1945 the painting disappeared.
 After ten years the Liaoning Province Museum recovered it.
+The fifth copy was bought by the British Museum in 1930 and is generally dated to the Ming Dynasty.